ParBLiSS/FastANI/README.md

 ### Parallelization

 As of now, FastANI doesn't support parallelization internally.
 However, for one-to-many or many-to-many genome comparisons, users can simply divide their reference database into multiple chunks, and execute them as parallel processes.
-We provide a [helper script](scripts) to do this splitting.
+We provide a [script](scripts) in the repository to randomly split the database.

 ### Troubleshooting